 WHERE IS THE VIN HY BINH TIEN SCENIC COAST ROAD

 Vinh Hy Binh Tien Pass is located 30 minutes south of Cam Ranh, a small bayside town on the East coast of Vietnam.
-Cam Ranh has very little tourist infrastructure although, for those travellers who love off the beaten path adventures, Cam Ranh is where you will find exactly that.
+Cam Ranh has very little tourist infrastructure although, for those travelers who love off-the-beaten-path adventures, Cam Ranh is where you will find exactly that.

 HOW TO GET TO CAM RANH

-Alternatively, from Ho Chi Minh City you can take a 7-hour train which costs 360,000 dong ($15) or you can take a 9-hour bus which costs 200,000 dong ($9).
-Click HERE to check schedules and availability.
+Alternatively, from Ho Chi Minh City you can take a 7-hour train which costs 360,000 dong or you can take a 9-hour bus which costs 200,000 dong.

 There is little to no traffic along the way and several viewpoints to pull off to the side of the road and snap some photos.
 It is honestly hard to take a bad photo here, the impeccable beaches and lush mountainous forests of Nui Chua National Park will have you pinching yourself as if you are dreaming!

-Approximately halfway along the Vinh Hy Bien Tien Pass, you will see Binh Hung, a small island inhabited by the local fisherman that live in the village.
+Approximately halfway along the Vinh Hy Bien Tien Pass, you will see Binh Hung, a small island inhabited by the local fisherman that lives in the village.
 Rarely do tourists head over to the island from the wharf, but the option is there to jump on a boat and head over to one of the floating restaurants above the water for a fresh seafood lunch.

 The official end of the Vinh Hy Binh Tien Pass is in the village of Vin Hy.
-Take the last stretch of road down to the village and head to the port to see local fishing boats a number of eateries serving up the freshest catch of the day.
+Take the last stretch of road down to the village and head to the port to see local fishing boats and a number of eateries serving up the freshest catch of the day.

 This entire coastline, in my opinion, has a very similar landscape to the Greek Islands.
 It’s easy to navigate the Vinh Hy Binh Tien Pass and it would be rude not to stop at every beach for a swim and some exploring.

-WHERE TO STAY IN CAM RANH & GETTING AROUND
+WHERE TO STAY IN CAM RANH

-VINH HY BINH TIEN PASS – THINGS TO KNOW BEFORE YOU GO
+THINGS TO KNOW BEFORE YOU GO

 The best time to visit is in the dry season which is February – September.
 Be sure to wear plenty of sunblock and pack enough drinking water for the day as it can get squelching hot.